NOTE: This is the Visual Studio 2013 update of the popular Beginning LightSwitch article series. For previous versions see:

 - Part 1: What’s in a Table?
 Describing Your Data

 - Part 2: Feel the Love – Defining Data Relationships

 - Part 3: Screen Templates, Which One Do I Choose?

 In this post I want to talk about queries.
 In real life a query is just a question.
 But when we talk about queries in the context of databases, we are referring to a query language used to request particular subsets of data from our database.
 You use queries to help users find the information they are looking for and focus them on the data needed for the task at hand.
 As your data grows, queries become extremely necessary to keep your application productive for users.
 Instead of searching an entire table one page at a time for the information you want, you use queries to narrow down the results to a manageable list.
 For example, if you want to know how many contacts live in California, you create a query that looks at the list of Contacts and checks the State in their Address.

 If you’ve been following this article series, you actually already know how to execute queries in LightSwitch.
-In part 3 we built a Search Data Screen.
-This screen has a built-in search feature that allows users to type in search terms and return rows where any string field matches that term.
-In this post I want to show you how you can define your own queries using the Query Designer and how you can use them on screens.
+In part 3 we built a specific search for our Browse Contacts Screen.
+This allows the user to search for contacts by first or last name.
+In this post I want to show you how you can define your own reusable queries using the Query Designer and how you can use them across your application.

 The LightSwitch Query Designer

 The Query Designer helps you construct queries sent to the backend data source in order to retrieve the entities you want.
 You use the designer to create filter conditions and specify sorting options.
 A query in LightSwitch is based on an entity in your data model (for example, a Contact entity).
 A query can also be based on other queries so they can be built-up easily.
 For instance, if you define a query called SortedContacts that sorts Contacts by their LastName property, you can then use this query as the source of other queries that return Contacts.
 This avoids having to repeat filter and/or sort conditions that you may want to apply on every query.